Link copied!

 A summary graphic explaining RAW image files as unprocessed data with maximum editing flexibility, noting they must be exported before online use.

-SVG: The Infinitely Scalable File
+SVG: Infinitely Scalable

 A summary graphic for Scalable Vector Graphics (SVG), highlighting infinite scaling without quality loss—perfect for logos, icons, and website illustrations.

-PDF: The Sharable/Printable Document
+PDF: The Document You Share and Print

 A summary graphic explaining the benefits of the PDF format, highlighting its ability to combine vector and raster content for print-ready documents.